alexanderkorus/Relieve/README.md

 [![License](https://img.shields.io/cocoapods/l/Relieve.svg?style=flat)](https://cocoapods.org/pods/Relieve)
 [![Platform](https://img.shields.io/cocoapods/p/Relieve.svg?style=flat)](https://cocoapods.org/pods/Relieve)

-Relieve is a personal toolset and for swift development which I integrate into my projects to avoid having to rewrite recurring programming tasks.
+Relieve is a personal toolset for swift development which I integrate into my projects to avoid having to rewrite recurring programming tasks.
 This library contains different classes, helpers and extensions which were developed by me and other different developers.
+Also it contains an example app in which I implement in the coordinator pattern, RxSwift and different programming approaches.
+It serves as reference for my developments and helps to understand this approaches in a simple way.

 ## Example